tobi97h/Portfolio-Website-Api/README.md

 dotnet user-secrets set "PF:DroneToken" ""
 ```

-The required tokens are the simple api access tokens that both platforms provide.
+The required tokens are the simple api access tokens that the platforms provide.

+!
+This api fetches all information once initially on startup, the interval at which the stats are fetched depend on the backup jobs that
+stop and start the containers.!